Morakniv Garberg Carbon

 The Mora Garberg comes with a few sheath options.
 The first is the multi-mount sheath, which reminds me of your typical molle style.
 I don’t want to say tactical, but think of it as a more functional sheath.

 Next is Morakniv’s basic polymer sheath with a leather strap.
-You can opt for the Garberg with Survival Kit, which includes a diamond sharpener and fire steel.
+You can also opt for a Garberg with Survival Kit, which includes a diamond sharpener and fire steel.

 Lastly, my favourite and personal choice is the good old Mora Garberg Carbon leather sheath!